dhivyaapremkumar/week-2---Buildathon---AgriAssist-AI/README.md

 * How can I apply for farmer training?
 * Who is eligible for Gypsum subsidy?

-The application retrieves relevant government scheme information using a hybrid retrieval pipeline and generates accurate, context-aware answers using OpenAI GPT.
+The application retrieves relevant government scheme information using a Semantic Vector Retrieval pipeline and generates accurate, context-aware answers using OpenAI GPT.

 ---